 How Does It Work?

 It’s simple!
 Order the toxins test kit and we mail it to you right away.
 Collect the urine as directed inside the test kit.
-Results with a personalized interpretation are emailed to you within 4 weeks and then a hard copy is mailed.
+Results with a personalized interpretation are emailed to you within 4 weeks.

 Why Nutritionally Yours?